 We need a new kitchen.

-And in the few days of wanting I started to feel distance from my soul.
-My husband was there to remind me, who was I trying to please?!
+And in the few days of wanting, I started feeling distant from my soul.
+But, of course, my husband was there to remind me; who was I trying to please?!

-I have said before that I am fine with our beat up cupboards right now while having young kids.
+I have said before that I am okay with our beat-up cupboards right now while having young kids.

-Why do I think I need new right now?
+Why do I think I need something new right now?

-It can be dangerous to let yourself soak in today’s culture of needing more.
+Letting yourself soak in today’s culture of needing more can be dangerous.
 We quickly lose focus of our priorities in life.

-If we just wait and be patient those wants will fade away.
-The more we replace wants with needs our contentment shows up.
+If we wait and be patient, those wants will fade away.
+The more we replace wants with needs, our contentment shows up.

 Philippians 4:6 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.